ecklf/ac2100-openwrt-guide/README.md

 ## 6. Setup PPPOE simulator

-Start the `pppoe-simulator` (you may need to run this as `root` for scappy is able to function properly).
+Start the `pppoe-simulator` (you may need to run this as `root` for scappy to function properly).
 You should see `Waiting for packets`.

 <p align="center">
     <img height="auto" width="auto" src="images/5.png" />